Ian0526/NetworkingReworked/README.md

 # NetworkingReworked
-**(Now redone from previous version this week, solo-client supported)**

 **NetworkingReworked** is a client-side mod for REPO that makes multiplayer feel like singleplayer.
-No more input lag, rubberbanding, or weird delay when picking up objects.
+No more rubberbanding, or weird delay when picking up objects.

+Development for this mod has discontinued due to other projects, maybe someone will find it useful in making their own.
+I suggest if you want to attempt to update this, make a version that requires both host & client mod installation.
+It isn't worth the headache and syncing won't be perfect without cohesive ownership handoffs.
+If your goal is for this to be independent from the host, I'd focus on making more assertive syncing measures after the client has released the object, and meticulously managing interactions between unowned/owned objects.
+This is where the biggest issues occur.
+One example being the movement of carts with items inside.
+Clients independently evaluate item damage, and your client might interpret a gameobject destruction before the host does or vice versa.
+The host then proceeds to sent Photon updates which your client doesn't know how to interpret, or you end up with a ghost object because it's actually destroyed.
+Item damage itself is strangely handled in this game and I'd take the time to evaluate how exactly it's done in terms of updates.
+In some scenarios, it appears the client interprets the damage itself, and in others, it appears the client takes the host's update.
+I'd probably just prevent your client from interpretting any sort of damage, unless you're the host (which you wouldn't really need this mod?).
+Good luck, feel free to reach out to me if you have any questions or suggestions.

 This mod doesn't change the host or the server.
-It just makes your game respond the way it *should*.
+It just makes your game respond the way it should.

 ---